 It’s been two months now since 2014 started.
 Every New Year brings along a lot of changes.
 People take new resolutions, policies and strategies of companies are modified and forecasts are made for growth aspects of business in the year et cetera.
-Owing to this, the question on SEO practices arises.
+Owing to this, the question of SEO practices arises.
 What is 2014 expecting from SEO?
-What webmasters need to do to stay ahead and to impress the search engines?
+What do webmasters need to do to stay ahead and to impress the search engines?
 Every concern of webmasters on the related issue will be discussed in this blog.

-Well for starters let me make it very clear that in the name of practical execution of White hat SEO, what has been implemented till now, Google is so over and way ahead it.
+Well for starters let me make it very clear that in the name of the practical execution of White hat SEO, what has been implemented till now, Google is so over and way ahead of it.
 The priorities have changed for Google, terminologies like keyword research, keyword centric research etc are all old school thoughts now.
 SEO finally has reached a pedestal where it was supposed to be- Digital Marketing in a real sense.
 As SEO is a branch of online marketing, with improvements in its execution overtime it is finally reaching there.

-White hat and Google’s complying SEO in 2014 needs smooth and well integrated strategies into different dimensions of digital marketing.
+White hat and Google’s complying SEO in 2014 needs smooth and well-integrated strategies into different dimensions of digital marketing.
 SEO today is way richer and complex from the conventional SEO techniques, which does make its successful execution difficult but it makes it very interesting and eliminates cheap tricks and gimmicks from it.
 Every webmaster has to take this challenge if they want to impress Google.